Chuck Rainey: Early life

-Rainey was born in Cleveland, Ohio on June 17, 1940, and grew up in Youngstown.
+Rainey was born in Cleveland, Ohio, on June 17, 1940, and grew up in Youngstown.
 His parents were both amateur pianists.
-He learned piano, violin, and trumpet as a child and majored in brass instruments in college.
+He learned viola, piano, and trumpet as a child and majored in brass instruments in college.
 He attended Lane College in Jackson, Tennessee.
-Rainey began playing bass guitar in the military.
+Rainey began playing guitar in the military.

 Career

-After leaving the military, Rainey joined a local band.
+After college he played guitar in a local band but had difficulty with some of the guitar chords due to the large size of his hands.
+His drummer suggested that he might try playing a bass guitar instead.
+He was twenty-one years old when he first picked up a bass.
 His first big professional gig was playing with Big Jay McNeely.
 He then joined up with Sil Austin to tour Canada and New York.
 In 1962, Rainey joined King Curtis and his All-Star band; in 1965, they opened for The Beatles' 1965 US tour.
 He joined Quincy Jones's big band in 1972.
-By the 1970s he had played with Jerome Richardson, Grady Tate, Mose Allison, Gato Barbieri, and Gene Ammons, as well as with Eddie Vinson at the 1971 Montreux Festival.
+By the 1970s he had played with Jerome Richardson, Grady Tate, Mose Allison, Gato Barbieri, Gene Ammons, as well as with Eddie Vinson at the 1971 Montreux Festival, and on five albums of Steely Dan.

-Although much of his work was as a session player, Rainey recorded a solo album, The Chuck Rainey Coalition, in 1969.
+Although much of his contributions was as a session player, Rainey recorded a solo album, The Chuck Rainey Coalition, in 1969.
 Other solo albums were Born Again (1982), Hangin' Out Right (1999), Sing & Dance (2001), and Interpretations of a Groove (2012).

 Rainey wrote the five-volume Complete Electric Bass Player instructional books, and filmed instructional videos.
 The early bass curriculum at Musicians Institute and the Dick Grove School of Music were created by Rainey.
-He also wrote columns for Bass Player magazine from 1990-1992.
+He also wrote columns for Bass Player magazine from 1990–1992.

 On November 5, 2011, Rainey had a stroke which paralyzed his left side.
 He spent four years receiving physical therapy and practicing meditation and Hatha yoga, and made a full recovery.

 In 2014, Rainey and drummer John Anthony Martinez cofounded Rhythm Intensive, which provides clinics, workshops, and master classes for aspiring rhythm section musicians.
 Rainey and Martinez also co-authored The Tune of Success: Unmask Your Genius.

-In an interview with Chris Jisi in April 2020, Rainey disclosed that he had retired as a bassist and turned his focus to writing his biography and working with Rhythm Intensive.
+In an interview with Chris Jisi in April 2020, Rainey disclosed that he had retired as a bassist and turned his focus to writing his biography and leading Rhythm Intensive.

-A Rainey signature line of bass guitars are produced by Alvarez Guitars and Ken Smith Basses.
+A Rainey signature line of bass guitars is produced by Alvarez Guitars and Ken Smith Basses.

 Rainey received an honorary Doctor of Music degree from Berklee College of Music at a ceremony on May 7, 2022.